 State Team Meetings

-The next meeting will be Thursday, July 16, 2015 by conference call from 1:00-4:00 p.m.
+The next meeting will be Thursday, October 15, 2015 at the AIDT Training Center in Montgomery, Alabama, from 1:00-4:00 p.m.
 Get more information as well as past meeting minutes at State Team Meetings.